 - abdominal pain

-- yellowing of the skin and eyes (jaundice)
+- yellowing of the skin and eyes, which is called jaundice

-- loss of appetite
+- a loss of appetite

 Seek emergency treatment if you notice these symptoms, regardless of how much medicine you suspect was taken.

 When adults overdose on acetaminophen, it’s often because they don’t feel relief from taking the recommended dose and they take more.
 Also, you may unknowingly take multiple medications containing acetaminophen within a short period.
 For example, you may double your dose by taking painkillers followed by cold medicine that contains acetaminophen.